-20. argument of the employer before The the Court below was that the deceased was permanent workman and also member of Corporation.
-The Corporation had issued identity card to him. Ιt is in such circumstances that the bar would The argument further was that assuming operate. without admitting that the deceased was not covered during his lifetime but the correspondence between the employer and the Corporation would indicate that an application made, relevant forms filled, and details was forwarded and later on the deceased was covered.
-The registration number was granted to the It is in these circumstances and when deceased. the details of the dependents were forwarded that the Corporation addressed a letter dated 10th July 2002 and sought further details with regard, to the claim of dependents.
-Once all this correspondence has been produced from the custody of Corporation and evidence is led also by the employer, then, bar of section 53 would operate. contends Additionally, Mr.Naidu that the was also produced. registration/identity card who stepped in the dependent Father of the witness box, was cross examined and questioned specifically with regard to the issuance of registration card.
+20. argument of the employer before Court below was that the deceased was permanent workman and also member of Corporation.
+Corporation had issued identity card to him. such circumstances that the bar would The argument further was that assuming without sadmitting that the deceased was not covered during his lifetime but the correspondence between the employer and the Corporation would indicate that an application made, relevant forms filled, and details forwarded and later on the deceased was covered.
+The registration number was granted to It is in these circumstances and when deceased. the details of the dependents were forwarded that the Corporation addressed a letter dated 10th July 2002 and sought further details with regard, to the claim of dependents.
+Once all this correspondence has been produced from the custody of Corporation and evidence is led also by the employer, then, bar of section 53 would operate. contends Additionally, Mr.Naidu that was also produced. registration/identity card who stepped in the dependent Father of witness box, was cross examined and questioned specifically (with regard to the issuance registration card.